 Prevent Decision Fatigue and Focus on What Matters

 Think about the somewhat simple task of writing an email, you need to make hundreds of decisions on that alone.
 From the tone, to vocabulary, to how to structure it.
-Do you call them James or Jim?
 The number of decisions can be staggering.
+It’s no wonder why AI has become so heavily relied on to help us with some of these choices.

 What is decision fatigue and why is it important to you?